Linalool: Occurrence

 It was first synthesized in the laboratory of Leopold Ružička in 1919.

+Production

+Linalool is produced commercially from several terpenes and terpenoid precursors, which are often components of terpentine.
+2-Pinanol, derived from pinene, gives linalool upon pyrolysis.

 Biosynthesis

 In higher plants linalool is formed by rearrangement of geranyl pyrophosphate (GPP).
 With the aid of linalool synthase (LIS), water attacks to form the chiral center.
 LIS appears to show a limonene synthase-type catalysis through a simplified "metal-cofactor-binding domain [where the majority] of the residues involved in substrate...binding [are] in the C-terminal part of the protein" suggesting stereoselectivity and the reasoning behind why some plants have varying levels of each enantiomer.